Hart to Hart: Production

-ABC wanted Wagner's then-real life wife Natalie Wood to co-star with him as Jennifer Hart, but Wagner did not think it was a good idea.
-(Wood did make a cameo appearance in the pilot, as an actress playing Scarlett O'Hara.)
-Initial choices for the role of Jennifer Hart included Suzanne Pleshette, Kate Jackson (months removed from ending a three-year turn starring as detective Sabrina Duncan on Charlie's Angels) and Lindsay Wagner (no relation), but Wagner suggested Stefanie Powers, who had previously worked with him when she made a guest appearance in an episode of his action-adventure series It Takes a Thief in 1970.
+ABC wanted Wagner's then-wife Natalie Wood to co-star as Jennifer Hart, but Wagner did not think it a good idea.
+(Wood made a cameo appearance in the pilot, as an actress playing Scarlett O'Hara.)
+Initial choices for the role of Jennifer included Suzanne Pleshette, Kate Jackson (months removed from ending a three-year turn on Charlie's Angels), and Lindsay Wagner (no relation), but Robert Wagner suggested Stefanie Powers, with whom he had worked in an episode of his action-adventure series It Takes a Thief.

-Wagner wanted Sugar Ray Robinson to portray Max, but ABC-TV executives were worried about a black man as majordomo for a rich white couple.
-Eventually they signed Lionel Stander, who had also worked with Wagner in an episode of It Takes a Thief.
-In that episode, "King of Thieves," he had also played a character named Max, who was likewise a lifelong friend.
+Wagner wanted Sugar Ray Robinson to portray Max, but ABC executives were worried about a black man as majordomo for a rich white couple.
+Eventually they signed Lionel Stander, who, like Powers, had worked with Wagner on It Takes a Thief.
+In that episode, "King of Thieves", Stander played a character named Max, who was likewise a lifelong friend.
+Stander was also cast as Max in Tom Mankiewicz's film The Cassandra Crossing in 1976, in which the lead characters, portrayed by Richard Harris and Sophia Loren, were also called Jonathan and Jennifer.

 The main title theme for the series was scored by Mark Snow.
 Fashion and jewelry designer Nolan Miller, who later designed the clothes for Dynasty, was the costume designer for the show.

-The ranch-style house used for exterior filming had previously belonged to actors Dick Powell and his wife, June Allyson.
-Powell was an old friend of both Robert Wagner and Aaron Spelling.
-The actual estate, known as Amber Hills, is situated on 48 acres in the Mandeville Canyon section of Brentwood, Los Angeles.
-In the series, the Harts's address is given as 3100 Willow Pond Road, Bel Air: the real address of the house is 3100 Mandeville Canyon Road.
+The ranch-style house used for exteriors previously belonged to Dick Powell and June Allyson.
+Powell was an old friend of Wagner and Spelling.
+The actual estate, Amber Hills, is situated on 48 acres in the Mandeville Canyon section of Brentwood, Los Angeles.
+In the series, the Harts' address is given as 3100 Willow Pond Road, Bel Air: the real address is 3100 Mandeville Canyon Road.
+One episode was shot in San Diego.

-As with most of the Spelling library series under the control of Sony Pictures Television, the series was remastered from the original masters in the 2000s for widescreen high definition presentation.
-This version of the series is currently a regular part of the schedule for Hallmark Movies & Mysteries.
+As with most of the Spelling library under the control of Sony Pictures Television, the series has been remastered from the originals for widescreen high definition presentation.

 Episodes

 TV movies

-In 1993, almost a decade after the series ended, Wagner and Powers reunited for a series of Hart to Hart TV movies.
-Eight 90-minute telemovies were made in total between 1993 and 1996.
-The first five aired on NBC; the final three were broadcast on The Family Channel:
+In 1993, nine years after the series ended, Wagner and Powers reunited for a series of Hart to Hart TV movies.
+Eight 90-minute telemovies were made in total over the next four years; the first five for NBC, and the final three for CTV Television Network:

-Lionel Stander reprised his role as Max in five of the movies before his death from lung cancer on November 30, 1994.
-His last screen appearance was in Secrets of the Hart, which aired in March 1995.
+Lionel Stander reprised his role as Max in the first five movies until his death from lung cancer on November 30, 1994.
+His last screen appearance was in Secrets of the Hart.